Sjord/Sjord.github.io/_posts/2018-02-28-hacking-the-huawei-hg655d.md

     x.FtpEnable=1&x.FtpUserName=ftp&x.FtpPassword=&x.FtpPort=21&x.FtpPath=/

-Log in over FTP, and we have access to the root directory:
+Log in over FTP, and we have access to the root directory.

 Unfortunately, we have read-only access.
 If we try to upload a file, we get the error